sabrina-oshin/Test/README.md

-This repository provides some useful python solutions for different problems.
+This repository provides some useful python solutions for different problems provided by HackerRank.